edgi-govdata-archiving/overview/CONTRIBUTING.md

 1. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!
 If you have commit rights on a repo, you are generally expected to merge your own change, but please do not do so without someone else reviewing first (see above).

     When merging PRs, we generally use the “squash and merge” feature on GitHub so that each PR has a single, clear commit, and so that the commit title links back to the PR by its number (e.g. [``Document `ALLOWED_ARCHIVE_HOSTS` and S3 Buckets (#595)``](https://github.com/edgi-govdata-archiving/web-monitoring-db/commit/c79bde1556dd7e16de3b29e0849149ed01b30a9c)).
-Sometimes it makes sense to do an actual merge or a rebase, though.
-Choose what’s correct for the situation.
+(This isn’t a *hard* rule.
+If you have a specific reason to do an actual merge or a rebase, then do so.)

 _These guidelines are based on [Toronto Mesh](https://github.com/tomeshnet)'s._